 How Much Will Paying In 3 Affect Your Credit Score?

-- Credit Inquiries.
-Most providers only use a soft credit check which won't affect your score.
-However, some may perform a hard inquiry, which can cause a temporary dip in your credit rating.
+- Credit Inquiries: Some providers only perform a soft credit check, which won't affect your score.
+However, others may conduct a hard inquiry that can cause a small, temporary dip in your credit rating.

-- Missed Payments.
-Failing to make payments on time can lead to late fees and potential account suspension.
-If the debt is passed to a collection agency, it will negatively impact your credit score.
+- Late or Missed Payments: Failing to make a payment on time can result in late fees.
+If the debt is sent to a collection agency, it will likely be reported and can significantly harm your credit score.

 How You Can Avoid Pay in 3 Affecting Your Credit Score

-- Monitor your credit reports.
-Regularly check your reports from all three major bureaus to spot and dispute any inaccuracies that could be unfairly dragging down your score.
+- Monitor Your Credit Reports.
+Regularly check your reports from all three major bureaus—Experian, TransUnion, and Equifax—to spot and dispute inaccuracies or signs of identity theft that could be dragging down your score.

 The Bottom Line